simp/simp-core/spec/acceptance/suites/README.md

 This test attempts to set up two repos:

-1. The SIMP repo, containing all the SIMP and the Puppet module RPMs packated in a release tarball.
+1. The SIMP repo, containing all the SIMP and the Puppet module RPMs packaged in a release tarball.
 The release tarball is built as part of an SIMP ISO build.
 2. The dependency repo, containing extra RPMs required by SIMP that aren't in the CentOS Base repos.